marianzburlea/pug-starter/README.md

 ## YouTube video tutorials

+I want to change those tutorials to new ones using the new techniques.

 To help you out even more I've put together some YouTube tutorials:

 - Install nodejs, git and github